openregister/deployment/README.md

         make push-config -e vpc=<name>

+You should now see the register at https://<myregister>.<myenv>.openregister.org.

 ### 10. Extra steps for beta

 If you are creating a register in beta, you must follow [these additional steps](#Extra steps for creating a new Beta register).